-Upon the approval of your application (approximately 10 days after you have met the application requirements above), the division will send you your credentials, which will include:
+Upon the approval of your application (approximately 10 days after you have met the application requirements above), you will have online access to your IFTA account.
+Once the online payment for the decals has been made, you will be able to print your IFTA license and your decals will mail out the following business day.

-- 1. IFTA License: Each licensee is issued one IFTA license.
+IFTA License: Each licensee is issued one IFTA license.
 The licensee is required to make copies of the license so that one copy is carried in each qualified vehicle.
-Keep the original license in your place of business.
-Failure to carry a copy of the license can subject the vehicle operator to purchase a fuel permit and may result in citations and fines; - 2.
+Any time additional decals are ordered, you should print a new license as the decals assigned to your license are printed on this license and updated as you order additional ones.
+Failure to carry a copy of the license can subject the vehicle operator to purchase a fuel permit and may result in citations and fines.

 IFTA Identification Decals: Each licensee is issued a set of vehicle identification decals for each qualified vehicle in its fleet (these must be placed on each lower rear exterior side of the cab).
 All IFTA decals are numbered and assigned to a licensee's account when issued.
 Highway Patrol will have access to this information and be able to identify any decals that are being utilized illegally.
 Failure to display the identification decals in the required locations can subject the vehicle operator to purchase a fuel permit and may result in citations and fines.